POV-Ray/povray/source-doc/styleguide.md

   - Do not use comments (neither block nor single-line style) to disable code.
     <!-- MISRA C++ 2008 **required** rule 2-7-2, advisory rule 2-7-3 -->

-  - **Identifier Names**: We expect any sane developer to be using a fixed-pitch font where easily discernable characters, including (but not limited to) the notorious lowercase letter 'l' and digit '1'.
+  - **Identifier Names**: We expect any sane developer to be using a fixed-pitch font with reasonably discernable characters, including (but not limited to) the notorious lowercase letter 'l' and digit '1'.
 However, try to avoid cryptic identifiers with a high percentage of such problematic characters.
 Well, actually, better avoid _any_ cryptic identifiers.